Nilpotent Types and Fracture Squares in Homotopy Type Theory: Fracture squares

 \section{Fracture squares}

 In this section we construct two fracture squares.
-The first one is for any simply connected type.
-Its construction is different from the classical construction that can be found in, e.g., \cite{MayPonto}.
-A different construction is needed in Homotopy Type Theory if one wants to avoid the usage of Whitehead's theorem.
-The second square applies to nilpotent types, but requires that they are are truncated.
+The first one holds for any simply connected type.
+Its construction is different from the classical construction that can be found in, e.g., \citep{MayPonto}.
+A different construction is needed in Homotopy Type Theory if one wants to avoid the use of Whitehead's theorem.
+The second square applies to nilpotent types, but requires that they are truncated.
 Its construction is analogous to the classical construction.

+In \cref{fracsimplcon} we show how we can treat simply connected types as generalized abelian groups, and construct a fracture square for simply connected types with a simple and direct argument.
+In \cref{fracnilp} we use Postnikov towers to construct a fracture square for truncated nilpotent types.